brkarcher/brkarcher.github.io/condor.md

 Sam and her four squadmates hit the floor of the mine and ran toward the structure.

 Her squad lead, Sgt.
 Stimwell, belted a command into their ears.
-"Olsen will cease fire soon.
+"Olsen will stop soon.
 Sam, cover left window.
 Al, right window.
 Chen and I have the door."

 The machine gun fire ceased, the last three shots echoing into the sky.
 Sam raised her battle rifle and trained it on the left window.
 She slowed from a run to a creeping walk, her eyes fighting to pierce the dark void of the window.
 Daring the sharpshooter to show himself.
 Fearing that he needn't in order to bring death.
 It was damn dark in that room...